marshmallow-code/marshmallow/docs/quickstart.rst

             self.created_at = dt.datetime.now()

-Create a serializer by defining a class  which is a dictionary mapping attribute names to a field class that formats the final output of the serializer.
+Create a serializer by defining a class with variables mapping attribute names to a field class object that formats the final output of the serializer.

 .. code-block:: python